Vaginal Bleeding (cont.)

 Irregular menstrual periods (metrorrhagia) can be due to benign growths in the cervix, such as cervical polyps.
 The cause of these growths is usually not known.
 Metrorrhagia can also be caused by infections of the uterus (endometritis) and use of birth control pills (oral contraceptives).
 Sometimes after an evaluation, a woman's doctor might determine that her metrorrhagia does not have an identifiable cause and that further evaluation is not necessary at that time.

-Perimenopause is the time period approaching the menopausal transition.
-It is often characterized by irregular menstrual cycles, including menstrual periods at irregular intervals and variations in the amount of blood flow.
+Perimenopause is the time period approaching or around menopause.
+It often is characterized by irregular menstrual cycles, including menstrual periods at irregular intervals and variations in the amount of blood flow.
 Menstrual irregularities may precede the onset of true menopause (defined as the absence of periods for one year) by several years.

 Decreased amount or duration of menstrual flow (hypomenorrhea)